Bald Tires: Why You Should Avoid Them At Any Costs

 Being exposed to a set of influential factors, tires wear out over time.
 This is a natural phenomenon that we can expect from the moment we buy a brand-new set.
 Once the car accumulates mileage, the tires wear harder and harder until they become bald.
 Unfortunately, many drivers do not pay much attention to this condition, believing that the risk is minimal.
 But is it really like that?
 I propose to discuss this topic in this article to better estimate the risks.

 Most drivers believe that a tire can become bald just because it is subject to permanent road exposure.
 They are right, but only partially.
-Various reasons lead to a tire becoming bald, in fact.
+Various reasons lead to a tire becoming bald.
 And their awareness is the first step in preventing them from becoming bald.
 In addition to natural wear that leads to tire balding, here are other influencing factors:

 -inappropriate tire pressure.
 Regardless of whether they are over- or under-inflated, the tires are subject to additional stress, generating uneven wear.
 Over time, this uneven wear leads to tire balding;